 After the wallowing, then the drinking, came the silent state of reflection; the cherry on top of the shitty day.
 As faithfully as always, the third stage—the horrendous self-reflection—appeared as Miyuki finished her last chicken wing and then cleaned the plate with exaggerated care.

 "There," she sighed, pushing the plate aside while pressing her brow onto the sticky surface of the bar.
 Behind her, Ruka sang, most probably writhing across the stage as the backup dancers circled her.
 The music swelled and the lyrics were lost under the roar of cheering and clapping, but Miyuki shut her eyes and didn't—didn't—care.

 Ordinary thoughts, dark thoughts, twisted and turned in the forefront of her mind, becoming so entangled that one thought abruptly continued into another.
-Slowly, she raised her arms, wrapping them around her waist, as if she were about to split at the seams.
+Slowly, she lowered her arms, wrapping them around her waist, as if she were about to split at the seams.

 Perhaps she was, or perhaps she was thinking too much.
 Then, like frozen water rushing through her veins, her mind cleared and blood suddenly pumped with haste toward her head, her skin flaring with heat.
 Miyuki, in response, threw her hands onto the bar and pushed herself up, heading to the exit.

 Dogs barked, sirens wailed in the distance, and she tipped her head back, staring up at the pinpricks of twinkling jewels scattered across the darkened sky.
 Pinpricks of twinkling jewels, Miyuki? she thought, brushing a hand across her messy ponytail, then down her face.
 What are you?
 Sixteen again?